On the initial value problem for semiclassical gravity without and with quantum state collapses: Semiclassical gravity in the absence of quantum state collapses: physical solutions, the surface Hadamard condition and some initial value conjectures

-Nevertheless, there seem grounds for expecting that Equation \eqref{semi-simple} (with $\omega(T_{ab})$ as in Equation \eqref{semi-hbar}) will still, for given $g_{ij}, \dot g_{ij}, g_{ij}^{(2)}, g_{ij}^{(3)}$, both \emph{implicitly} determine which initial states, $\omega_{\cal C}$ will have finite expectation values for $T_{ab}$ (which, by the way, is of course a prerequisite for being able to say what is meant by the constraint equations holding on $\cal C$) and, for each such state, determine a unique value for $g_{ij}^{(4)}$.
-This situation is analogous to what we have discussed in the semiclassical electrodynamics model studied above.
+Nevertheless, there seem grounds for expecting that Equation \eqref{semi-simple} (with $\omega(T_{ab})$ as in Equation \eqref{semi-hbar}) will still, for given $g_{ij}, \dot g_{ij}, g_{ij}^{(2)}, g_{ij}^{(3)}$, both \emph{implicitly} determine which initial states, $\omega_{\cal C}$ (if any) will have finite expectation values for $T_{ab}$ (which in the case of $T_{a0}$ is anyway a prerequisite for being able to say what is meant by the constraint equations holding on $\cal C$) and, for each such state, determine a unique value for $g_{ij}^{(4)}$.

-Motivated by our experience studying this model, we propose the following conjecture:
+Motivated by our experience studying that model, we propose the following conjecture:

-\begin{conj} At the $k$th stage, the $k$th derivative of the semiclassical equations on $\cal C$ will implicitly determine a condition on the initial state $\omega_{\cal C}$ such that the $k$th time derivative of the stress-energy tensor will exist on $\cal C$ and will also implicitly determine the $k+3$rd time derivative, $g^{(k+3)}$, of the metric in terms of $\omega_{\cal C}$ and the lower order time derivatives. \end{conj}
+\begin{conj} At the $k$th stage, the $k$th derivative of the semiclassical equations on $\cal C$ will implicitly determine a condition on the initial state $\omega_{\cal C}$ such that, if it can be satisfied, the $k$th time derivative of the stress-energy tensor will exist on $\cal C$ and will also implicitly determine the $k+3$rd time derivative, $g^{(k+3)}$, of the metric in terms of $\omega_{\cal C}$ and the lower order time derivatives. \end{conj}